toyhammered/QueryClips/README.md

 ## License

-Duplo is licensed under the Apache 2.0 licence.
+QueryClips is licensed under the Apache 2.0 licence.
 See [LICENSE](LICENSE) for details.

 ## Screenshots